volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 * Number - integers: `10`, floats: `10.20`
 * BigInt - created by appending `n` to the end of an integer literal: `10n`

-  * It is relatively new type added to represent integers of arbitrary length. `Number` primitive type has some limitations, it can not represent value larger than `2^53` (or less than `-2^53` for negatives).
+  * It is a relatively new type added to represent integers of arbitrary length. `Number` primitive type has some limitations, it can not represent value larger than `2^53` (or less than `-2^53` for negatives).
 We can need really large numbers for cryptography or microsecond-precision timestamps
 * String - an array of characters: `this is string`
 * Symbol - unique value

-Everything else in an **Object** type (objects are used to store collections of data and more complex entities).
+Everything else is an **Object** type (objects are used to store collections of data and more complex entities).

 ## Primitives vs References